mperham/inspeqtor/README.md

 ## Upgrade

-[Inspeqtor Pro](http://contribsys.com/inspeqtor) is the commercial version of Inspeqtor and offers more features, official support and a non-GPL license:
+[Inspeqtor Pro](http://contribsys.com/inspeqtor) is the commercial upgrade for Inspeqtor and offers more features, official support and a non-GPL license:

 * Monitor legacy /etc/init.d services with PID files
 * Route alerts to different teams or individuals
 * Send alerts to Slack or other team chat rooms

+To buy, go to the [homepage](http://contribsys.com/inspeqtor) and select the right plan for your organization.

 See the [wiki documentation](https://github.com/mperham/inspeqtor/wiki#inspeqtor-pro) for in-depth documentation around each Pro feature.